Getting started with Helm

 Helm upgrade command includes two additional values-related flags.

-: When upgrading, reset the values to the chart defaultsIf at least one value is provided with
+--reuse-values(default): When upgrading, reuse the last release’s values--reset-values: When upgrading, reset the values to the chart defaultsIf at least one value is provided with

-flag is applied by default.
+--setor--values, then the--reset-valuesflag is applied by default.

 Rolling back